bernatferragut/FutureWeb-blog/_posts/260117-VR - Storytelling in VR.md

 ---
 layout: post
-title: "VR - Storytelling in the New Medium : My take"
+title: "VR - Storytelling in the New Medium : Part1"
 description: "The importance of understanding what means VR in Storytelling"
 date: 2017-01-26
 tags: [design, virtual reality, storytelling]